Staph103/MMK-Horiseon-challenge/Readme.md

 Changed all div to semantic element section and nav

-Changed class header and footer to elements tags header and footer
+Changed class header and footer selectors to elements tags header and footer selectors

 Added accesibility text using ALT

-Changed
+Customized title name for the page

+Compressed the redundant code in CSS and renamed the class selector

+Added notes/comments into both the CSS and the HTML sections

+## Sources

+Worked with Jonathan Abrams

+He showed me how to cmd find div and switch to section

+Mark Forte showed me how to use developer tools to screenshot my page